Barcodes

 QRCODE:

-Supported parameters: ECLEVEL and VALUE.
+Supported parameters: ECLEVEL, ANGLE and VALUE.

 If a mobile phone is equipped with the correct reader software it can scan the QR Code.